puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The region in which to launch the load balancer.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`listeners`
 *Required* The ports and protocols the load balancer listens to.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array of the following values:
   * protocol
   * load_balancer_port
   * instance_protocol
   * instance_port

 #####`tags`
 *Optional* The tags for the load balancer.
+This parameter is set at creation only; it is not affected by updates.
 Accepts a 'key => value' hash of tags.

 #####`subnets`
 *Optional* The subnet in which the load balancer should be launched.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array of subnet names, i.e., the Name tags on the subnets.

 #####`security_groups`
 *Optional* The security groups to associate with the load balancer (VPC only).
 Accepts an array of security group names, i.e., the Name tag on the security groups.

 #####`availability_zones`
 *Optional* The availability zones in which to launch the load balancer.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array on availability zone codes.
 For valid availability zone codes, see [AWS Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

 #####`instances`
 *Optional* The instances to associate with the load balancer.
 Accepts an array of names, i.e., the Name tag on the instances.

 #####`scheme`
 *Optional* Whether the load balancer is internal or public facing.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are 'internal', 'internet-facing'.
 Default value is 'internet-facing' and makes the load balancer publicly available.

 #### Type: cloudwatch_alarm